CarlosAndresErazoGarzon/datos-epidemiologia-SEKIA/README.md

+This repository uses the master branch of https://github.com/m-wrzr/populartimes.git 1/11/2021
 # Populartimes
 The goal of this library is to provide an option to use *Google Maps* popular times data, until it is available via Google's API.
 For legal concerns please read [Issue #90](../../issues/90).